spurll/goodplays/readme.md

 Known Bugs
 ----------

-* Sign up and other user management functions are not supported for LDAP
+* Sign up and other user management functions are not supported via LDAP

 License Information
 ===================